 Who runs the Villages Soccer?

 The Villages Soccer program is a community based organization.
-Under the guidance of the BASL Soccer, Villages Soccer benefits from their centralized administration and professional management.
-Being community based, there is almost always some assistance needed with various tasks throughout the seasons, so please feel welcome to contact us and get involved!
+Under the guidance of the Beaches Adult Soccer League (www.basl.com), Villages Soccer benefits from their centralized administration and professional management.
+Being community based, there is almost always some assistance needed with various tasks throughout the seasons, so please feel free to contact us to find out ways to be involved!